Kasha-Katuwe Tent Rocks National Monument: Recreational activities

 The BLM maintains hiking trails as well as parking and restrooms at the site.
 The Slot Canyon trail is a one-way trail covering 1.5 mi through a slot canyon and up a climb of 630 ft to a lookout point where the tent rocks may be viewed from above.
 The Cave Loop trail is approximately 1.2 mi and leads past the base of the cliffs, near some of the tent rocks and a small cavate similar to those found at the nearby Bandelier National Monument.
 The Veterans' Memorial Scenic Overlook, dedicated in 2004, includes a 1 mi loop trail and views of Peralta Canyon and the Jemez Mountains.
 The overlook is located at the end of a gravel road approximately 3.5 mi west of the tent rocks and may not be accessible depending on road and weather conditions.

 The monument is open for day use only and may be closed by order of the Cochiti Pueblo Tribal Governor.
 Considerations for hiking include the possibility of flash flooding in the slot canyons and the high altitude of the monument.
 The monument is closed to dogs.

 In popular culture

 The science fiction television series Earth 2 filmed scenes at the monument.

-Closure
+Temporary Closure

-The BLM closed the monument in 2020 due to the Covid-19 pandemic.
-The monument has not reopened as of the end on 2022 due to continued concerns of Covid-19 transmission to the Cochiti Pueblo and to addresses concerns of over-visitation, long wait times, staffing needs, and resource protection.
+The BLM closed the monument in 2020 due to the COVID-19 pandemic.
+BLM planned to update facilities and restore trails, and increased entry fees more in line with the costs to maintain the delicate area.
+As of 21 November 2024, the monument has reopened.